ome/ngff/rfc/1/index.md

 ![State diagram of the RFC process](./diagram.png)

 **Figure 2.
-State digram of the RFC process.** The RFC text will refer frequently to this diagram.
+State diagram of the RFC process.** The RFC text will refer frequently to this diagram.
 Readers may want to familiarize themselves with it at this point.
 Identifiers such as "D1", "R2", "S3", refer to individual steps.

 ### Legend